-When we initially considered traveling to Alaska, we never thought we would find cheap flights to Alaska!
+When we initially considered traveling to road trip Alaska, we never thought we would find cheap flights to Alaska!
 Considering how far it is away from Florida, we thought the prices would be crazy high.
 Alaska Air flies direct from Tampa, with one layover in Seattle, and the prices rang in at about $600-$700 per person, round trip.
 Considering that Alaska is much further from Florida than Europe, we thought this was actually quite an affordable price!
 We were thinking airfare to Alaska would be more like $1500-$2000 per person.

 If you aren’t looking to visit Alaska on a budget or are looking to splurge, Alaska Air offers a wonderfully spacious first-class option with meal service on most flights to Alaska.
 The meals are expertly curated with locally sourced choices and vegetarian options and you have access to unlimited beverage options.
 Since some flights arrive into Anchorage in the wee hours of the morning, stretching out is never a bad idea!
 Don’t forget to pack a neck pillow like this crazy cool futuristic one for a comfortable night sleep and bring your airplane blanket if you are in coach!